 Think of Your Brand

-When you’re commenting on other people’s blog, it will stay there for as long as the blog is online.
+When you’re commenting on other people’s blogs, it will stay there for as long as the blog is online.
 If you’re building a brand then this is something to keep in mind.
 Your comment might be the first and last time their readers will see your brand especially if it didn’t create a good impression on them.

 Add Value to the Post

 Adding value to the blog post that you’re commenting on does not need to be complicated.
-You can share your personal experience or you can add some suggestions or recommendations that you think will be a great value to their readers.
-Personally, I don’t always think of this especially on certain blog post that don’t need additional inputs.
+You can share your personal experience or you can add some suggestions or recommendations that you think will be of great value to their readers.
+Personally, I don’t always think of this especially on certain blog posts that don’t need additional inputs.
 It’s like when you’re talking to a friend and you really don’t need to provide a solution/suggestion but you just have to be there to listen and to provide support, something like that.

 Be Polite and Considerate

-Regardless if you’re also a blogger or not, politeness will go along way.
+Regardless if you’re also a blogger or not, politeness will go a long way.
 A lot of bloggers I know are blogging just for the sake of blogging.
 They enjoy blogging and they’re not in it just to profit.

 Sure, getting profit from doing something you love would be nice but earning from a blog is very difficult.
 Otherwise, everyone will be blogging right, if money just easily flows out of every blog.